Numerical Modeling in Thermal Remediation: Taking Your Site Information and Generating the Best Path Forward

 Figure 1.
 Overview photo of ISTR wellfield.

 Figure 2.
-Example of energy and water balances
+Example of energy and water balances in a simple box model

 The importance of accurate and detailed site parameters